 Put the 4Cs in Action for Effective Communication

-Practice 4C-ing for effective communication and it will become second nature to you.
+Practice the 4Cs for effective communication of your message and it will become second nature to you.
 Try this experiment.
 Apply the 4Cs to a commercial or a news story you see or hear today on TV or radio.
 Did you instantly get it?
 Did it evoke an emotional response?
 Was it or the messenger believable?

 Did you feel like the message stuck and made you want to react in some way?
-Or try 4Cing some of the emails you receive today.
-You’ll quickly see why messages work and don’t work.
+Or try applying the 4Cs to some of the emails you receive today.
+You’ll quickly see why messages in communication work and don’t work.
 Seeing communications through a 4Cs lens will make you more aware of your own communication and messaging challenges.

-Once you start 4C-ing messages, both yours and those of other people, looking through the effective communications lens of comprehension, connection, credibility, and contagiousness, will become a habit.
+Once you start applying the 4C to messages in communication, both yours and those of other people, looking through the effective communications lens of comprehension, connection, credibility, and contagiousness, will become a habit.

 You’ll become adept at reading something as simple as a memo and understanding why it got you so riled up and eager to take action, or why you quickly tossed it into the circular file.
 The more you think about and apply the 4Cs to your own messages, the more effective you’ll become at everything you do.